omckenn37/AdvancedCAD/README.md

 ## Gears

 ### Description
-In This assignment, we had to make 4 different sized gears with different amounts of teeth using configurations, global variables, and equations in Solidworks.
+In this assignment, we had to make 4 different sized gears with different amounts of teeth using configurations, global variables, and equations in Solidworks.

 ### Lessons Learned
 This assignment was tough becausae it was my first time using configurations in solidworks.
 I had trouble because sometime sI would accidentally apply certain features to gears that were not supposed to have them.
 Once I got pass this though, it wasn't too hard of an assignment.